 Your campaign plans need to start early to take the stress out of your year-end fundraising goals.

-Tip 2: How to Promote Your Fundraising Season Campaign
+Tip 2: Promote Your Campaign

 2.1 Segment Your Existing Donors

 Leveraging your existing donors is a simple way to get more from fundraising season.

 You can use donor management tools to see when they last donated.
 People who have only just donated may not want to give again during this season, for example.

 This can help you focus more of your efforts on people who may donate at this time of year.